jazz-bee/spark-project/README.md

 PySpark is a Python API to using Spark, which is a parallel and distributed engine for running big data applications

+## Data to mess around
+We have Movie ratings data freely available for researchers from grouplens.org (movielengs.org).
+They have over 40 million ratings in their complete dataset (which qualifies as big data).
+At first we'll be running this just on our desktop (we'll run spark on a cluster later on) so for now, download a smaller dataset -> 100K Dataset (~5mb)
+### Movielens - Downloaded folder
+  - the u.data file is the one containing all the movie ratings
+  - u.items contains the lookup table for all the movie ids to movie names